oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 Finally, I was able to figure out a workflow where I could set breakpoints dynamically, delete them and condition them.
 Here is the trick.
 Let's avoid `__import__('ipdb').set_trace()` and use `-c` commands from CLI.
-The first line in the Ipbd example below, just loads the Ipdb module and starts the debugging process.
+The first line in the Ipbd example below just loads the Ipdb module and starts the debugging process.
 The second line sets the first break point to the file `psi/utils.py` on line `54`.
 The third line finally does the magic and runs the code until it hits the first breakpoint we have just set.
 The fourth line is the command which I run usually without the prefix for debugging with Ipdb. 🚀